baconjs/bacon.js/README.md

 `Bacon.Event` has subclasses `Next`, `End` and `Initial`

 `Bacon.Next` next value in an EventStream of a Property.
-Call isNext() to distinguish a Next event from other eventss.
+Call isNext() to distinguish a Next event from other events.

 `Bacon.End` an end-of-stream event of EventStream or Property.
 Call isEnd() to distinguish an End from other events.